 - Chris Kourakis QC, the current Chief Justice of the Supreme Court of South Australia

-- John Rau, the current Attorney General for South Australia
+- John Rau, the former Attorney General for South Australia

 - Geoff Eames QC, former Judge of the Supreme Court of Victoria

-- Peter McCusker now a Judge in the Workers Compensation Tribunal and Industrial Court
+- Peter McCusker formerly a Judge in the Workers Compensation Tribunal and Industrial Court

 - Paul Heywood-Smith QC

 All of the above and many others have contributed to the firm’s rich history and reputation.